Alejandro-Rodas/AlejandroRodas.github.io/medcape_case_study.README.md

 outputs of different parts of the orchestration and for easier demonstration when presenting it.
 Though can  easily be translated to a py script if desired.

+Also, when calling the graph itself some print statements were added so the user can see the inner working of the graph and the 'thought process'.

 ### What you'll find in AI_workflow_solution:

 -2 Agents (analytics_agent and retriever_agent)